AnirudhPal/BajaTelemetry/README.md

    * Wait for OS to boot.
    * Login using user id & password.
    * Use terminal to connect to hotspot using instructions [here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).
+   * To check internet connection type: ping google.com
+   * If the packets lost is less than 100% this means that you are connected to the wifi